lizelive/The_French_Revolution_A_History/01_the_bastille/07_the_insurrection_of_women/02_o_richard_o_my_king.md

-# O Richard, O my King.
+# O Richard, O my King

 For, alas, neither is the Townhall itself without misgivings.
 The Nether Sansculottic world has been suppressed hitherto: but then the Upper Court-world!
 Symptoms there are that the Œil-de-Bœuf is rallying.